 Pursuant to the Merger Agreement, H&S Inc. will merge with and into HSI with Heidrick & Struggles International, Inc. being the surviving corporation of the Merger.
 The Merger shall become effective when the Certificate of Merger is filed with the Secretary of State of Delaware or at such subsequent time as the parties agree (the "Effective Time").
 At the Effective Time, the separate corporate existence of H&S Inc. will cease and Heidrick & Struggles International, Inc. will be the surviving corporation.
-At the Effective Time, the Company's Certificate of Incorporation will be amended and restated to read in its entirety as Annex I to the Merger Agreement and the Company's By-Laws will be amended and restated to read in their entirety as Annex II to the Merger Agreement.
+At the Effective Time, the Company's Certificate of Incorporation will be amended to read in its entirety as Annex I to the Merger Agreement.
 At the Effective Time, each share of the issued and outstanding capital stock of H&S Inc. will be converted into 2.8249 shares of Company Common Stock as provided in the Merger Agreement.
 Any fractional shares will be cancelled, and the holders thereof will receive cash for their fractional interests.